xzhan96-stf/Deep-learning-head-model-for-real-time-estimation-of-entire-brain-deformation-in-concussion/README.md

 # Deep-learning-head-model-for-real-time-estimation-of-entire-brain-deformation-in-concussion
-This file includes codes and example input output files for the paper entitled "Deep Learning Head Model for Real-time Estimation of Entire Brain Deformation in Concussion"
+This file includes codes and example input output files for the paper entitled "Rapid Estimation of Entire Brain Strain Using Deep Learning Models"

 # Guidelines